Special Needs at The Moat

 Context: All of the pupils attending the Moat School have specific learning difficulties, many are severely dyslexic.
 The Moat school provides a total learning environment for pupils with specific learning difficulties.
 The Moat has had a successful history of good academic and social progress working with pupils joining year 5/6 remaining through to GCSE.
 Pupils leave after GCSEs are completed in Yr 11 and enter a range of both independent and maintained special and mainstream provisions.

 Teaching: Our specialist support is integrated into all classroom teaching and all of the permanent teaching staff at the Moat have either completed an approved SpLD Certificate or Diploma, or undertake the course in the first two years of teaching at the school.
-Learning Support Assistants are also all qualified having taken and passed the Level 3 course in supporting the needs of Learners with SpLDs.
+LSAs are also well qualified and have either passed or are undertaking the Level 3 course in supporting the needs of Learners with SpLDs.
 Every lesson throughout the day whatever the subject, is designed to a meet the needs of the Dyslexic and is delivered by a qualified Dyslexia teacher in a very small group, using specialist schemes and materials with a proven track record of success.

 Teaching Groups: At The Moat, pupils experience “wall to wall” Dyslexia teaching in very small groups using multi-media and multi-sensory teaching methods throughout the day.
 A Year 7 student would join a form group of 10 or less pupils.
 They would be taught all subjects, save Physical Education, in this small group except Technology which is taught in a group of 5 or less.
 Later on in KS3 pupils are further sub-divided into smaller ability based groups for core subjects.
 Depending on the make-up of these English and Mathematics sub groups, for example, a pupil may be in a group of 4 to 8 pupils.